hypered/curiosity/content/documentation/clis.md

 # Quick start

-This quick start section assumes you have SSH access to the Linux user `alice` at `smartcoop.sh`, but also applies to the other possible [environments](/documentation/environments):
+This quick start section assumes you have SSH access to the Linux user `alice` at `cty.hypered.systems`, but also applies to the other possible [environments](/documentation/environments):

 ```
-$ ssh alice@smartcoop.sh
+$ ssh alice@cty.hypered.systems
 Last login: Thu Sep 22 18:24:30 2022 from xxx.xxx.xxx.xxx
 Welcome to the Curiosity environment.
 Run `man curiosity` for the manual.